okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-limitations/main/index.md

 * Create users through self registration.
 * Create users in the Okta org with the **Password** set to **Set by admin**.

-## Email link to verify the email address isn't working
+## The email link to verify the email address isn't working

 ### Description